 Does It Have a No-Logging Policy?

+As said at the start, the VPN is based in Switzerland, a country with very strict privacy laws.
+The jurisdiction directly influences a VPN’s level of privacy.
 So, does Proton VPN store logs?
 If you haven’t figured it out by now, go back and read everything again.
+It has a solid no-log policy in 2026.

-Which Information isn’t Stored?
+🚫 Which Information isn’t Stored?

 If you do a Google search on Proton VPN zero logs, you’ll find more information about its logging practices.
-As you can see, the provider stores no logs of sensitive information.
+As you can see, it stores no logs of sensitive information.
 This includes websites you visit, IP address, session lengths, location-based data, etc. Proton VPN knows nothing about your online activities.

-We value that it doesn’t store session duration and timestamps, which many VPNs will store.
-Furthermore, Proton VPN uses bare-metal servers and has total control over them, so no third-party service interferes.
+We value that it doesn’t store session duration and timestamps, which many VPNs store.
+Also, Proton VPN uses bare-metal servers and has total control over them, so no third-party service interferes.
 Lastly, its apps are open-source, so Proton VPN has all cards on the table for the highest level of transparency.

-Which Information is Stored?
+📜 Which Information is Stored?

 Based on its privacy policy, the provider stores pretty much nothing, apart from your basic information needed for subscription.
 It states that it may throttle your speed in cases of excessive consumption to ensure service quality for free users.
 However, it mentions nothing that would sound off our alarm bells.